defunctzombie/package-browser-field-spec/README.md

 var a = require('module-a');
 ```

-Note: The use of `false` should be restructed to only the most essential places in your app code where other browser field approaches do not work.
-It is discouraged but sometimes a necessary approach.
+Note: The use of `false` should be restricted to only the most essential places in your app code where other browser field approaches do not work.
+It is discouraged but sometimes a necessary approach to blacklist a module from client packaging.

-## advantages
+## Advantages

 Using the ```browser``` field in package.json allows a module author to clearly articulate which files are innapropriate for client use and provide alternatives.
 It allows the module code (and subsequently dependants on the module) to not use preprocessor hacks, source code changes, or runtime detection hacks to identify which code is appropriate when creating a client bound package.

-## notes
+## Notes

 * If your module is pure javascript and can run in both client and server environments, then you do not need a browser field.
 * The ```browser``` field is located in the ```package.json``` file as it provides metadata in the form of a hint to bundlers about what files you have indicated are targeted for the client.
 It allows your source code to remain clean and free of hacks.